RikusWiehahn/internet-computer-web-2-bridge/README.md

 # Web 2 Bridge for IC Dapps 🌉

-This repo lets you make json http requests from the internet computer blockchain to the regular internet 🙌
+This repo lets you make http JSON requests from the internet computer blockchain to the regular internet 🙌

 ## How it works

-1. Send an http request from any IC canister to the bridge canister.
-The bridge canisters aves the request in memory and returns an `id`.
+1. Submit an http request from any IC canister to the bridge canister.
+The bridge canister then saves the request in memory and returns an `id` for the request.
 2. An off-chain Node.js server continually pulls http requests from the bridge canister and processes them.
-3. The off-chain server sends the responses back to the bridge canister, which saves the response in memory.
+3. The off-chain server sends the responses back to the bridge canister, which then saves the response in memory.
-4. The original requesting canister can then fetch the response to it's http request from the bridge canister via the `id` that was returned.
+4. The original requesting canister can then fetch the response to it's http request from the bridge canister via the `id` that was initially returned.

+# Run it locally

+Please not this is a work in progress and hasn't been deployed on the main Internet Computer network yet.

 ## Configuration

 This guide assumes you have the usual dev-tools installed, node, npm, dfx etc.

+Start by cloning this repo to your machine.

-### 3. Create the canisters
+### 1. Create the canisters

-Run the command
+Open a terminal at the project root directory and run the following commands:

 ```bash
 # Starts the replica, running in the background